 Staff will be vigilant to ensure their own behaviour is respectful and that pupils are using technology appropriately while under their care.

 Personal devices

-Personal devices are used in accordance with the provisions outlined in the policies above and within the Acceptable Use Policy and the Acceptable Use Agreement.
+Personal devices are used in accordance with the provisions outlined in the policies above and within the Acceptable Use Policy.
 Any personal electronic device that is brought into school is the responsibility of the user.